What is Alternative Breaks?

 Domestic service trips occur every winter and spring breaks, and global service trips occur during the beginning of summer break.

-Details of each trip vary, but typically involve humanitarian aid such as: tutoring disadvantaged children, homeless shelter and food bank support, disaster relief, and habitat restoration.
+Details of each trip vary, but typically involve humanitarian aid such as: tutoring low-income children, homeless shelter and food bank support, disaster relief, habitat restoration, and other community development projects in place where we are serving.

-All trips include pre-trip orientation workshop, evening group reflections, and free time in the evenings to explore the area.
+All trips include pre-trip orientation training workshops, evening group reflections, and free time to explore the area.
 All trips are led by Cal Poly staff.
-If you would like more information about applying to an Alternative Breaks experience, come to an information session or contact us at firstname.lastname@example.org or (805) 756-5338.
+If you would like more information about applying to an Alternative Breaks experience, come to an information session or contact us at email@example.com or (805) 756-7011.

 Center for Service in Action